TULiberalArts/Religion/pages/graduate.md

    ___

-   **Coordinators:**
+   **Coordinator:**
    Jemina Quarles
    614 Anderson Hall
    [(215) 204-3663](tel:2152043663)
    [jemi@temple.edu](mailto:jemi@temple.edu)
 ---
 ## Earn an MA or PhD in Religion
-As part of a major secular public university, the Department of Religion at Temple deals with religion as an academic discipline without bias or favoritism for one religious or philosophical tradition over another.
-Because the academic study of religion is multidisciplinary, our courses draw from art, history, literature, philosophy, politics and the social sciences.
-While part of our graduate program’s purpose is to offer broad yet penetrating coverage of the general phenomena of religion, it also focuses on certain themes rooted in the expertise of our faculty.
+As part of a major secular public university, the Department of Religion at Temple treats religion in a scholarly manner without bias or favoritism for one religious or philosophical tradition over another and without preference for any particular form of spirituality or any single methodological or theoretical approach.
+The academic study of religion is multidisciplinary; our courses draw from themes rooted in the expertise of our faculty.

-Please visit the [Religion Graduate Admissions page](https://liberalarts.temple.edu/admissions/graduate/religion) to learn more about graduate program requirements, dates and deadlines and instructions on how to apply.
+Please visit the [Religion Graduate Admissions page](https://liberalarts.temple.edu/admissions/graduate/religion) to learn more about graduate program requirements, dates and deadlines and instructions on how to apply. _We strongly encourage PhD applicants to reach out to faculty members currently accepting students prior to applying to the program_.

 These themes include the following: